ante4711/gandi-live-dns/README.md

   -f, --force           force an update/create
   -r REPEAT, --repeat REPEAT
-                        keep running and repeat every N seconds
+                        keep running and repeat every N seconds -q, --quiet           Be silent (no output) under normal operation
 ```

 The force option runs the script, even when no IP change has been detected.